 So, which of these two facet control tools should a thoughtful merchandiser use and when?
 The table below provides guidance on this question and if you have further questions, please do reach out to your SLI Customer Success Manager.

-Controlled Facets All facets that are configured to be “smart”.
-Standard facets are shown first.
-All facets may be controlled.
+Controlled Facets | All facets that are configured to be “smart”.
+Standard facets are shown first. |

-Setup Required Yes.
-Facets to be automatically managed must be identified and marked as such.
-No. Merchandisers can directly manage all facets from their existing Commerce Console.
+Setup Required | Yes.
+Facets to be automatically managed must be identified and marked as such. |

-Triggered by A set of configurable thresholds related to facet membership for the results on the page A tuning condition similar to the ones available for results tunings or banners
+Triggered by | A set of configurable thresholds related to facet membership for the results on the page |

-Based Upon Extensions to learning Extensions to merchandising
+Based Upon | Extensions to learning |